jbro129/android-modding/README.md

 [DexHunter](https://github.com/zyq8709/DexHunter) by zyq8709 : General Automatic Unpacking Tool for Android Dex Files.

 [dexdump](https://github.com/smartdone/dexdump) by smartdone : Xposed plug-in for quick release of the first generation shell.

-[BlackDex](https://github.com/CodingGay/BlackDex) by CodingGay : An android unpack(dexdump) tool, it supports Android 5.0~12 and need not rely to any environment, can run on any Android mobile phones or emulators, and can unpack APK files in several seconds.

 # C++ Libraries